The following highlights some important for law firms considering social media or looking to ramp up their social media efforts.

-Like the financial services industry, many law firms came (or are still coming) to the social media game a little late.
-Many at first didn’t understand it, some thought it a waste of time, others still were afraid of it from a compliance perspective given the strict regulations governing it.
+Many law firms have com to the social media a little late in the game.
+At first many didn’t understand it, some thought it a waste of time, others still were afraid of it from a compliance perspective given the strict regulations governing it.

 If you haven’t yet fully implemented a social media game plan but you’re ready to forge ahead now, here are some things think about.